aremedis/Foundry-PF2e-WildShapeTokenChanging/README.md

 # Quick Use:
 1. Create a new "Item" in foundry
 2. Right Click the item, and select "Import Data"
-3. Choose the "fvtt-Item-changeshapeeffects.json" to import
+3. Choose the "ChangeShapeRuleElements.json" file to import
 4. This will rename the Item to "ChangeShapeEffects"
 5. Apply this item to any actors which will be changing forms (ie Wild Order Druids).
 	- It will show up as a Bonus Feat for the Actor.